 That in combination with Panda makes me feel a lot more like traveling to events is possible.
 I am very grateful to Panda.
 I feel very lucky that I am a part of them, but I play Pokémon because I want to play Pokémon.
 Even if I had not been signed with Panda, I would still be competing and still trying to be the best.

 It is a tough question.
-TPCI has actually been good and has been allowing me to wear my jacket for Panda on official streams as long as I covered up one of the sponsors that they did not like.
+TPCI has actually been good and has been allowing me to wear my jacket for Panda on official streams as long as I covered up one of the patrons that they did not like.
 In general, the truth of the matter is, in my opinion, that Pokémon has the potential to be a really big esport.
 Branding recognition is pretty important and Pokémon is one of the biggest ones, and the game itself is really cool and interesting.

 Of course, there are some factors that are holding it back, but my understanding is that TPCI does not necessarily want Pokémon to be an esport.
 It does not want it to be viewed as a competitive game; it is not really the brand that they push.
 That being said, they do a lot of stuff really well.
 The fact of the matter is that if they did not host tournaments, we would not have tournaments, and that would be worrying.